zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 As we can see in Figure 9 there have been variations among the sentiment of both product, while Moto G Stylus has remained steady (or it has even decreased a bit), the Samsung S20 sentiment has increased over time.

-# Code
+# Summary

+In this post, we analyzed the HTML structure of the Amazon review pages, in order to automate the retrieval of reviews for different products using R. Furthermore, we saw how to extract the sentiment analysis from this data using the `sentimentr` package.

-Below you can see all the code used in this example:
+Below you can find all the code that we used (you can directly copy and paste it to R, in order to replicate everything we did in this exercise):

 {::options parse_block_html="true" /}